zoxfog/Liran_portfolio2/README.md

 ### Project 1: Day Trading Strategy Analysis

 In depth analysis of my day trading strategy covering data from dozens of trades with real money.
-The data features many variables other than Entry/Exit stock prices in order to get a better picture and support future desicions.
+The data features many variables in addition to Entry/Exit stock prices in order to get a better picture and support future desicions.
 Used necessary data down to the 1-minute open, close, high, low and volume bars to retrieve better insight and accuracy.

 ### [Raw Data Extraction:](https://nbviewer.jupyter.org/github/zoxfog/Day-Trading-Analysis-2/blob/main/Raw_Data_Extraction.ipynb)